nathan-smeal/cs7641/lessons/ml_p1_lesson_04_instance_based_learning.md

 Linear Regression Learning  | $n$  |$1$
 Linear Regression Querying  | $1$  |$1$

-* Simple linear regression learning runs in O(n) (due to bound on the dimension of x_i, even normal equations solution is "linear" -- though this is a bit misleading) and takes O(1) space (For parameter).
+* Simple linear regression learning runs in O(n) (due to bound on the dimension of $x_i$, even normal equations solution is "linear" -- though this is a bit misleading) and takes O(1) space (For parameter).

 Querying in instance based algorithms may be slower (depending on the data structure), though assuming no ETL costs, learning in instance based algorithms is faster.
 Moreover, **incremental learning** of new data points are possible and probably very fast.